DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/SETUP/CareServices-Parameters.md

 Navigate to Care services > Setup > Care services parameter

 ## General
-On the General tab of the Email parameters form, you can configure the generic type of care services business logic
+On the General tab of the Care services parameters form, you can configure the generic type of care services business logic

 ### Non care services statement